A by-law relating generally to the conduct of the business and affairs of

 The board may require such officers, employees or agents of the Association as it deems advisable to furnish bonds for the faithful performance of their duties, in such form and with such surety as the board may from time to time prescribe.

-Membership of the Association shall be open to any person or persons carrying out a trade profession of business with an interest in business matters in the general area of Greely and the Ottawa Valley.
+Membership of the Association shall be open to any person or persons carrying out a trade, profession or business with an interest in business matters in the general area of Greely and the Ottawa Valley.

 Every member entitled to vote at a meeting of the membership may by means of a proxy appoint a proxy holder or one or more alternate proxy holders who are not required to be members, to attend and act at the meeting in the manner and to the extent authorized by the proxy and with the authority conferred by the proxy.
 A proxy shall be in writing and executed by the member or by his or her attorney authorized in writing.
 Subject to the requirements of the Act, the instrument may be in such form as the directors from time to time prescribe or in such other form as the chairman of the meeting may accept as sufficient.
 It shall be deposited with the Association before any vote is taken under its authority or at such earlier time and in such manner as the Board by resolution prescribes.